 The main drawback of this method of sending a letter is that it does not offer proof of delivery.
 A remedy for this drawback is for the sender to ask for confirmation from the recipient that the letter was received, the confirmation can then be submitted in court as evidence to prove the receipt of the letter.
 However, this method is not reliable as the recipient can deny the delivery simply by not replying to the email.

-If the letter's content is not confidential or sensitive and is not susceptible to being the subject of a dispute in court, such as Recommendation Letter, a Notification of Name Change Letter, and a Letter to Request for Flexible Working Schedule, sending an electronic version via email or messaging apps for instant communication may be a viable option.
+If the letter's content is not confidential or sensitive and is not susceptible to being the subject of a dispute in court, such as Recommendation Letter, a Notification of Name Change Letter, and a Letter to Request for Flexible Working Schedule, sending an electronic version via email or messaging apps may be an easier choice.
 However, it can be difficult to prove that the recipient indeed received the letter, and because of privacy implications, the propensity of recipients to not reply to the electronic message, and the ease of sending a letter electronically, sending sensitive or confidential letters is not recommended.